+1. Enter fair market value of the

+donated food

+2. Enter basis of the donated

+food

-1. Enter fair market value of the donated food 2.
-Enter basis of the donated 3. food .
-Subtract line 2 from line 1.
+3. Subtract line 2 from line 1.

 If the result is zero or less, stop here.

-Don't complete the rest of this worksheet.
-Your charitable contribution deduction for food is the amount on line 1 4.
-Enter one-half of line 3 5.
-Subtract line 4 from line 1 6.
-Multiply line 2 by 2.0 7.
-8. Subtract line 6 from line 5.
-If the result is less than zero, enter -0 9.
-Compare line 3 and line 8.
-Enter the smaller amount 11.
-Enter 10% of your total net income for the year from all trades or businesses from which food inventory was donated 12.
-Compare line 10 and line 11.
+Don't complete the rest of this

+worksheet.
+Your charitable

+contribution deduction for food is the

+amount on line 1

+4. Enter one-half of line 3

+5. Subtract line 4 from line 1

+6. Multiply line 2 by 2.0

+7. Subtract line 6 from line 5.
+If the result

+is less than zero, enter -0

+8. Add lines 4 and 7

+9. Compare line 3 and line 8.
+Enter the

+smaller amount

+10. Subtract line 9 from line 1

+11. Enter 10% of your total net

+income for the year from

+all trades or businesses

+from which food

+inventory was donated

+12. Compare line 10 and line 11.

 Enter the smaller amount.

-This is your charitable contribution deduction for the food
+This is your charitable

+contribution deduction

+for the food